Exercise Toys: Top 25 All-Time Active Toys for Kids

 Revolution?
 More like an invasion!
 When Dance Dance Revolution was introduced in 1999 it took over the arcade scene.
 DDR challenges players’ speed, coordination, rhythm, and timing.
 Appealing to far more users that the Nintendo Power Pad ever did, DDR is now played on gaming consoles in households, schools, and even workplaces.

 3. Gym Scooter

 Who didn’t love going to Phys Ed class to play with the Gym Scooters?
-Lay on your belly and fly like superman, push with your legs and ride backwards, or kneel on it and give your friend the privilege of carting you around.
+Lay on your belly and fly like Superman, push with your legs and ride backward, or kneel on it and give your friend the privilege of carting you around.
 There are so many creative and fun ways to play with a Gym Scooter; Several books with ideas for games and their uses have been published.
 Nothing beats the good old races though!

 2. Big Wheel

-Did you not feel like a bad ass when riding one of these?!
+Did you not feel like a badass when riding one of these?!
 There’s no need for a Harley or Mustang when you have a Big Wheel.
 On top of cruisin’ the neighborhood to merely show off your ride, it was also a lot of fun to practice your drifting and skidding skills.

 1. Slip ‘N’ Slide

 No explanation needed, Slip ’N Slide tops them all.
 It was introduced in the 1960s and is still sold in stores today!
-Various versions of the Slip’N Slide have been introduced over the years, but perhaps the best is a 50 ft (or more) roll of plastic sheeting from the hardware store.
+Various versions of the Slip’N Slide have been introduced over the years, but perhaps the best rendition is a 50 ft (or more) roll of plastic sheeting from the hardware store.
 Don’t forget to add laundry detergent for maximum speed!